 Find out how we are working to ensure all people are treated fairly and given the opportunity to thrive at work.

-Get to know some of the women who are working to shape the future of the energy system, from inspiring the next revolution in clean energy to breaking down stereotypes in engineering
+Meet some of the women who are working to shape the future of the energy system, from inspiring innovations in renewable energy to breaking down stereotypes in engineering.

 We have identified the other key areas where we can really make a difference by ensuring responsibility is woven through everything we do.